mompiou/escaig-split/README.md

 # Escaig split

-A script to compute the orientation factor in the Friedel-Escaig model of cross-slip in fcc crystals.
+A script to compute the shear stresses and orientation factor in the Friedel-Escaig model of cross-slip in fcc crystals in tension (reverse the values for compression).

 ```escaig-split.py``` draws: